Intracluster medium: Composition

-The ICM is composed primarily of ordinary baryons, mainly ionised hydrogen and helium.
+The ICM is composed primarily of ordinary baryons, mainly ionized hydrogen and helium.
 This plasma is enriched with heavier elements, including iron.
-The average amount of heavier elements relative to hydrogen, known as metallicity in astronomy, ranges from a third to a half of the value in the Sun.
-Studying the chemical composition of the ICMs as a function of radius has shown that cores of the galaxy clusters are more metal-rich than at larger radii.
-In some clusters (e.g. the Centaurus Cluster) the metallicity of the gas can rise to above that of the sun.
-Due to the gravitational field of clusters, metal-enriched gas ejected from supernova remains gravitationally bound to the cluster as part of the ICM.
-By looking at varying redshift, which corresponds to looking at different epochs of the evolution of the Universe, the ICM can provide a history record of element production in a galaxy.
+The average amount of heavier elements relative to hydrogen, known as the metallicity in astronomy, ranges from a third to a half of the value in the Sun.
+Studying the chemical composition of ICMs as a function of radius has shown that cores of the galaxy clusters are more metal-rich than at larger radii.
+In some clusters (e.g. the Centaurus Cluster) the metallicity of the gas can rise to above that of the Sun.
+Due to the gravitational field of a cluster, metal-enriched gas ejected from supernovae remains gravitationally bound to the cluster as part of the ICM.
+By looking at varying redshifts, which corresponds to looking at different epochs of the evolution of the Universe, the ICM can provide a historical record of element production in a galaxy.

 Roughly 15% of a galaxy cluster's mass resides in the ICM.
 The stars and galaxies contribute only around 5% to the total mass.
 It is theorized that most of the mass in a galaxy cluster consists of dark matter and not baryonic matter.
-For the Virgo Cluster, the ICM contains roughly 3 × 10^{14} M_{☉} while the total mass of the cluster is estimated to be 1.2 × 10^{15} M_{☉}.
+For the Virgo Cluster, the ICM contains roughly 3 × 10^{14} Solar masses (M_{☉}) while the total mass of the cluster is estimated to be 1.2 × 10^{15} M_{☉}.

 Although the ICM on the whole contains the bulk of a cluster's baryons, it is not very dense, with typical values of 10^{−3} particles per cubic centimeter.
-The mean free path of the particles is roughly 10^{16} m, or about one lightyear.
-The density of the ICM rises towards the centre of the cluster with a relatively strong peak.
+The mean free path of the particles is roughly 10^{16} m, or about one light-year.
+The density of the ICM rises towards the center of the cluster with a relatively strong peak.
 In addition, the temperature of the ICM typically drops to 1/2 or 1/3 of the outer value in the central regions.
 Once the density of the plasma reaches a critical value, enough interactions between the ions ensures cooling via X-ray radiation.